Specializing in mold growth removal, remediation and clean-up.

 - Air-O-Cell samples may be collected in order to determine the levels of airborne particles such as mold/fungal microorganisms and spores, opaque particles, skin cell fragments, dust and fibers.

-- If testing is needed, air samples will be collected from the area of concern, but also from non-complaint areas and the outdoors for comparison purposes.
+- If testing is needed, air samples will be collected from the area of concern, but also from non-compliant areas and the outdoors for comparison purposes.

 - Preparation of a written report of our findings and recommendations for corrective actions where problems have been identified.